 Yes, individuals who have been diagnosed with a Coarctation of the Aorta can and often will be able to qualify for a traditional term or whole life insurance policy.
 In fact, some may even be able to qualify for no medical exam life insurance policy a Preferred rate!

 That because being diagnosed with a Coarctation of the Aorta (CoA or CoAo) can cause some pretty serious symptoms and most (if not all) of the top-rated life insurance companies are going to want to know more about your condition before they will be willing to make any decisions about your life insurance application.

 Compare over 50 top life insurance companies instantly.Simply select two companies and click COMPARE.

 Why do life insurance companies care if I have been diagnosed with Coarctation of the Aorta?

-Pretty much any time you been diagnosed with a pre-existing medical condition which has anything to do with one’s circulatory system or heart it’s a pretty safe bet that most (if not all) life insurance companies are going to be pretty interested in learning more.
+Pretty much any time you been diagnosed with a pre-existing medical condition that has anything to do with one’s circulatory system or heart, it’s a pretty safe bet that most (if not all) life insurance companies are going to be pretty interested in learning more.

 - Pale skin,